 Water Safety Week

 Water Safety Week occurs the second last week of every session.
-Each session has a theme (beach wear, pyjamas, winter woollies) and members are to dress in old clothing to be worn in the water.
+Each session students are asked to wear pyjamas that can be worn in the water.

 - Session 1: Monday 15th May – Sunday 21st May 2017